43615/dcim/README.md

 - `&` pops a string and executes the file with that name as a macro script if it's accessible (like file mode).
 Warning: This recurses and may thus crash by overflowing the call stack if used recursively.
 Splitting your scripts into multiple files should be done with caution.
 - `$` pops a string and pushes the environment variable with that name if it exists.
 - `\` pops a string and executes it as one or more OS commands (separated by `;`).
 Features of your shell like aliases are not available. `[clear]\` is a useful thing to remember.
-## New feature: Library of constants and conversion factors
+## Library of constants and conversion factors
 [List of all available constants](../../wiki/List-of-constants-and-unit-conversion-factors)
 - `"` pushes the constant or conversion factor with name a.
 - All constants and units are stored in amounts of their respective international standard units.